amylzh07/pig-latin-translator/README.md

 A group of Vatican City police officers are planning a trip to Canada.
 Since they only speak Pig Latin, they will need to translate a lot of English phrases.
-Write a simple program to perform basic English to Pig Latin translation
+Write a simple program to perform basic English to Pig Latin translation.

 Translation rules
 1. Separate each word into two parts.
 The first part is called the prefix and